phillipgessert/phillipgessert.github.io/_posts/2013-09-04-eve-of-light.markdown

 <figure>
 	<img src="/img/portfolio/eve-of-light/divinities-jacket.png" alt="">
-	<figcaption>And here it is with the spine.
+	<figcaption><p>And here it is with the spine.
 The black band helps the title stand out more, and helps break up the repetition in the skulls.
-We also used a grey background here, rather than white—we'd like to slowly work our way toward solid black by the series' end.</figcaption>
+We also used a grey background here, rather than white—we'd like to slowly work our way toward solid black by the series' end.</p></figcaption>
 </figure>

 ---